kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 The progressiveness continues to be `1`, the value specified by the client, as the server did not specify the `progressive` parameter.

-# Negotiation

-When HTTP/2 or HTTP/3 is being used on a particular hop, the prioritization scheme to be applied by the server of that hop is negotiated using
-{{!PRIORITY-SETTING=I-D.lassey-priority-setting}}.
-The identifier used for this specification is 0xTBD.

-Endpoints SHOULD emit the Priority header field regardless of the result of the negotitation, as that negotiation is a hop-by-hop agreement, whereas the Priority header field is an end-to-end signal that might have meaningful effect to other nodes that handle the HTTP message.

 # Security Considerations